Immersion cooling

+Immersion cooling technology encompasses systems in which electronic components are directly exposed to and interact with dielectric fluids for cooling purposes.
+This includes systems using single-phase or two-phase dielectric liquids, leveraging their thermal capabilities to manage and dissipate heat generated by electronic components.

-Immersion cooling is a technique used for computer cooling in which electronic components, including complete servers and storage devices, are fully submerged in a thermally conductive but electrically insulating liquid coolant.
-Heat is removed from a system by putting the coolant in direct contact with hot components, and circulating the heated liquid through heat exchangers.
-This practice is highly effective because liquid coolants can absorb more heat from the system, and are more easily circulated through the system, than air.
+Heat is removed from the system by putting the coolant in direct contact with hot components, and circulating the heated liquid through heat exchangers.
+This practice is highly effective as liquid coolants can absorb more heat from the system than air.
+Immersion cooling has many benefits, including but not limited to: sustainability, performance, reliability, and cost.

-Unlike many other devices, computers cannot use water cooling, as water is electrically conductive and will break electronic components.
-Therefore, the fluids used in immersion cooling are dielectric liquids to ensure that they can safely come into contact with energized electronic components.
+The fluids used in immersion cooling are dielectric liquids to ensure that they can safely come into contact with energized electronic components.
+Commonly used dielectric liquids in immersion cooling are synthetic hydrocarbons, esters (natural and synthetic) and fluorochemicals.

 Dielectric liquids

-In general, the dielectric liquids used for immersion cooling fall into two categories: hydrocarbons (i.e. mineral, synthetic, or biological oils) and fluorocarbons (fully engineered liquids).
+In general, the dielectric liquids used for immersion cooling fall into the following categories: synthetic hydrocarbons (synthetic oils), esters (natural and synthetic) and fluorochemicals. (fully engineered liquids).
 Dielectric liquids are divided into single- and two-phase applications, which differ in whether or not the cooling fluid turns into a gas during the cooling cycle.